 - do not scream or look directly into the dog’s eyes;

 - if attacked, drop to the ground and curl up into a ball with your hands covering your face and neck.

-To discuss a dog bite injury, call me at 803-790-2800 today.
+To discuss a dog bite injury, call me at 803-790-2800 or start a live chat with us today.
 As a Columbia, SC lawyer for dog bite victims, I would be privileged to answer your questions and help you seek a fair result.